 - Team meetings with business leaders

 While we’ve all been annoyed by these issues, knowing how to fix them starts with learning how VoIP works.
-And that begins with learning how to reduce your network congestion.
+And that begins with reducing network congestion.
 Setting up QoS improves the call quality for everyone on your Local Area Network (LAN).

-With the surge of remote work, people are using their home networks where business calls compete with the likes of YouTube, Netflix, and regular data traffic demands in a household.
+With the surge of remote work, people are using their home networks where business calls compete with the likes of YouTube, Netflix, Hulu, Disney+ … and regular data traffic demands in a household.
 This has made prioritizing VoIP traffic more important than ever.

 And lastly, not all VoIP service providers are equal.
 It’s relatively cheap for companies to set up a VoIP system, but that doesn’t mean it’s reliable.
 This has resulted in different VoIP providers offering vastly different levels of reliability and call quality.

-For better call quality than Public Switched Telephone Network (PSTN), Cisco recommends these standards:
+Cisco recommends these standards for better call quality than Public Switched Telephone Networks (PSTN).

 No matter what VoIP phone service you use, you should implement QoS.
 Streaming media alongside operating system updates can affect call quality when you least expect it.